 Most 20-somethings breathe a heavy sigh of relief when they hear the latest catchphrase, "30 is the new 20."
-Based on the fact that today's young adults are starting their careers, getting married, having kids, and settling down much later in life, this new cultural narrative is shaping the way we approach our 20s.
-What with the inhospitable job market, skyrocketing cost of college, and recession that served as the backdrop of our early adulthood, gaining a solid footing in the "real world" has understandably taken a backseat.
-This sort of rootless existence is compounded by our evolving definition of happiness; the life milestones that once signaled success no longer ring true for today's 20-somethings.
-In the eyes of many, traveling the world, volunteering overseas, and amassing a 10K Instagram following in the process trump owning a home, purchasing a car, and opening a 401(k).
+With the inhospitable job market, the skyrocketing cost of college, and a recession that served as the backdrop of our early adulthood, gaining a solid footing in the "real world" has understandably taken a backseat.
+This sort of rootless existence is compounded by our evolving definition of happiness.
+The life milestones that once signaled success no longer ring true for today's 20-somethings.
+In the eyes of many, traveling the world, volunteering overseas, and amassing a 10K Instagram following trump owning a home, purchasing a car, and opening a 401(k).

 But with this new mentality comes the license to trivialize our 20s as a sort of extended adolescence; if you have all the time in the world, why not just drift through life with no real plan?
 While your 20s are certainly a time of exploration and self-discovery, they're also a time to lay the groundwork for what you want your future to look like.